 I have a B.A. in Psychology from Yale University and a Ph.D. in Counseling Psychology from U.C.
 Berkeley.
 I was initially licensed as a Marriage and Family Counselor in 1983, and as a Psychologist in 1993.
-My academic background and extensive clinical training - along with what wisdom and humility I've gained from being married and raising a family for over thirty years - have helped me develop expertise in working with diverse individuals who confront a wide range of problems.
+My academic background and extensive clinical training - along with what wisdom and humility I've gained from being married and raising a family for over forty years - have helped me develop expertise in working with diverse individuals who confront a wide range of problems.

 American Psychological Association

 Northern California Group Psychotherapy Society